EinBaum/AutoLoginGUI/README.md

-#AutoLoginGUI#
+# AutoLoginGUI

-This program saves your WoW account information and is able to start WoW and type it in for you automatically.
+- Saves your WoW account information in a text file
+- Starts WoW and types it for you automatically